Phrase lesson

 Quick use

-Use これはなんですか (kore wa nan desu ka) at work when you want to identify an item, form, sign, or message.
-It helps you move the conversation to the important point quickly.
+Use これはなんですか (kore wa nan desu ka) when you want to identify an item, document, sign, or message.

 Chunk or pattern